Update: May 2020

-In 1959, the report by Russell and Burch was published as 'The Principles of Humane Experimental Techniques', the basic tenet of their report being that “the humanest possible treatment of experimental animals, far from being an obstacle, is actually a prerequisite for a successful animal experiment.”
+In 1959 Russell and Burch published “The Principles of Humane Experimental Technique”.
+The principle outlined at the opening of the book is that “….the humanest possible treatment of experimental animals, far from being an obstacle, is actually a prerequisite for successful animal experiments.”

 The authors proposed the principles of Replacement, Reduction and Refinement - most often referred to as the 3Rs.

 The principles of the 3Rs are accepted internationally and provide a framework for ethical decision making in the use of animals in research and teaching.

 - National Centre for the Replacement, Refinement and Reduction of Animals in Research (UK)

 - Norecopa (Norway): National consensus platform for advancement of the 3Rs